Note: Files are in Adobe (PDF) format.

 The Group will continue to endeavour in its collection efforts on the outstanding balances.

-Other receivables (non-current assets) amounting to approximately RMB20.4 million as at 30 June 2017 pertains to the non-current portion of the loan to the Group’s associate, Mianyang Xintong.
-During the Reporting Period, RMB2.5 million had been reclassified as other receivables (current assets).
+Other receivables (non-current assets) amounting to approximately RMB17.4 million as at 31 December 2017 pertains to the non-current portion of the loan to the Group’s associate, Mianyang Xintong.
+During the Reporting Period, RMB9.18 million had been reclassified as other receivables (current assets).

-Short-term loans decreased to nil from approximately RMB27.0 million as at 31 December 2016 mainly due to the full repayment of borrowings during the Reporting Period.
+Short-term loans decreased to nil from approximately RMB27.0 million as at 31 December 2016 due to the full repayment of short-term loans during the Reporting Period.

-Income tax payable increased by approximately RMB0.8 million or approximately 14.1% from approximately RMB5.5 million as at 31 December 2016 to approximately RMB6.3 million as at 30 June 2017, mainly due to time differences in the payment of taxes in these periods.
+Income tax payable increased by approximately RMB6.5 million or approximately 118.2% from RMB5.5 million as at 31 December 2016 to approximately RMB12.0 million as at 31 December 2017.
+The increase mainly arose from the timing differences in the payment of income taxes.

-Deferred income decreased by approximately RMB0.5 million or approximately 9.9% from approximately RMB5.2 million as at 31 December 2016 to approximately RMB4.7 million as at 30 June 2017.
-This relates to grants with conditions attached requiring certain milestones to be met.
-As some of these conditions had been met, some of the deferred income had been recognised as other operating income.
+Deferred income decreased by approximately RMB1.0 million or approximately 19.2% from approximately RMB5.2 million as at 31 December 2016 to approximately RMB4.2 million as at 31 December 2017.
+This relates to the grants with conditions attached requiring certain milestones to be met.
+As some of these conditions had been met, some of the deferred income had been recognised as other income.

-During 1H2017, the global economy witnessed a slow recovery amidst a decelerating rate of growth in global trade, while the domestic economy in China continued to experience a slowdown.
-On the telecommunications front, China underwent an unprecedented structural divergence.
-Whilst the demand for fibre- related communication products far exceeded supply, the demand for coaxial cables continued to decline given the significant adoption of optic fibre in replacement of copper-made cables.
+During 2017, the general economy of China continued to grow at a moderate pace, while the industry value-add continued to hover at a low level.
+The global economy witnessed a slow recovery and the amount of investment in China’s telecommunications industry remained stable.
+At the same time, the process of structural divergence continued.
+Although the demand for fibre- related products far exceeded supply, the demand for coaxial cables continued to decline as a result of the significant adoption of optic fibre in replacement of copper-made cables.

-Nonetheless, the Group is confident of our new product lines of leaky cables, antennas, high temperature resistant cables and 4310 component products developed in earlier years which have entered positive territory, which the Group believes would replace the gradual decline of our coaxial cable products.
-As antennas continues to evolve into much smaller, intelligent systems, and the pre-commercial trial of 5G antennas, the antenna demand is likely to grow, adding fresh impetus to the development of the Group.
+Nonetheless, given that our new product lines of leaky cables, Antennas, HTRC and 4310 component products developed in earlier years have entered into positive development stage, the Company believes that it will replace the decline of the coaxial cable products.
+As the global trend of antennas continues to evolve into much smaller and intelligent systems with the pre-commercial trial of 5G antennas, the antenna demand is likely to grow, adding fresh impetus to the development of the Group.